cambiotraining/bioinformatics-software-pipelines/materials/03-nfcore.md

 For example, an error in our command, a mis-formatted samplesheet, missing input files or sometimes even a bug in the pipeline.

 When an error occurs, the `nextflow` command terminates and an error message is printed on the screen (usually in bright red!).
-The error messages can be quite long and feel difficult to interpret, but often only a small part of the message is relevant, so read it careful to see if you can spot what the problem is.
+The error messages can be quite long and feel difficult to interpret, but often only a small part of the message is relevant, so read it carefully to see if you can spot what the problem is.

 For example, we previously got the following error when running the `nf-core/demo` pipeline.
 Can you see what the problem was?